ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming_hardware_requirements.md

 ### Network interface(s)

-We will require 2x 10Gigabit interfaces for each node.
+We will require 2x 10 Gigabit interfaces for each node.
 1 of these will be used for direct data transfer from detectors.
-1 of these will be used for connections to other nodes in the kafka cluster and connection to the wider ISIS network.
+1 of these will be used for connections to other nodes in the Kafka cluster and connection to the wider ISIS network.

 Standard DRAC interfaces are also being assumed (meaning a total of 3 links from each node to a switch)